ironArray/Caterva2/doc/tutorials/launching-services.md

 python -m caterva2.tests.services
 ```

 This will run a broker, a publisher and a subscriber listening for HTTP requests on `localhost:8000`, `localhost:8001` and `localhost:8002` respectively.
 They will put their private files under the `_caterva2` directory, respectively in `bro`, `pub` and `sub`.
-Moreover, the publisher will be serving a root called `foo`, whose datasets sit in `_caterva2/data`.
+Moreover, the publisher will be serving a root called `foo`, whose datasets (copied from `root-example`) sit in `_caterva2/data`.
 You may want to browse that directory.

 **Note:** You may provide command-line arguments to `caterva2.tests.services` to use a different state directory and dataset source (instead of `_caterva2` and `root-example`).
 Moreover, you may customize some service settings (except those set by the previous arguments) via a `caterva2.toml` configuration file in the current directory (see [](caterva2.toml) and [](Running-independent-Caterva2-services) for more information).